daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 $235,824 / 384 GHz = **$614.12/GHz**

-Again, $170.35 difference for every single GHz in the cluster (Think that the same applies to memory GB, local storage ...).
+Again, $170.35 difference for every single GHz in the cluster (The same applies to memory GB, local storage ...).

 I bet the same M. Picky will say: